K-12 EDUCATION

 Adverse Childhood Experiences (ACEs) refer to potentially traumatic events before the age of 18, such as family loss, violence, divorce, or substance abuse, which can profoundly impact a person’s health, well-being, education, and career outcomes.
 The implications of ACEs are long-lasting and can cast shadows on a person’s life into adulthood.
 By understanding the significance of ACEs, we can work collaboratively to prevent and address them, creating nurturing environments that promote resilience and support for children and their communities.

-1 in 4 Maine high school students have experienced four or more Adverse Childhood Experiences.
+More than 1 in 4 Maine high school students have experienced four or more Adverse Childhood Experiences.

 The number of Maine children experiencing multiple Adverse Childhood Experiences (ACEs) is increasing.
-Between 2019 and 2021, the number of high schoolers reporting 4 or more ACEs increased from 1 in 5 students to 1 in 4 students (21% to 25%).
+Over 1 in 4 high school students (27%) reported 4 or more ACEs in 2023, compared to 1 in 4 (25%) in 2021 and 1 in 5 (21%) in 2019.

 % of students reporting 4+ ACEs (High School)